2016 Toa Payoh child abuse case: Judgement and Ridzuan's final sentence

 Ten months later, on 12 July 2022, the Court of Appeal decided to allow the prosecution's appeal, therefore finding 30-year-old Azlin binte Arujunah guilty of murder while they increased 30-year-old Ridzuan bin Mega Abdul Rahman's original 27-year sentence to life imprisonment.

 Turning to Ridzuan's case, the five judges - Chief Justice Sundaresh Menon and four Judges of Appeal Judith Prakash, Tay Yong Kwang, Andrew Phang and Steven Chong - were of the opinion that the original trial judge Valerie Thean did not adequately consider the aggravating factors of the case before deciding on Ridzuan's original sentence.
 They found that among all the aggravating circumstances, Ridzuan had abused his son, who was a defenceless five-year-old boy, in a particularly cruel and inhumane manner over a prolonged period of time and the child was burnt extensively over his entire body, including his face and genital area.
-The subsequent scalding incidents were also committed despite the boy's vulnerable condition and it worsen the existing injuries on his body, and Ridzuan allowed the abuse to continue on, for which his willful blindness led to the boy's eventual death.
+The subsequent scalding incidents were also committed despite the boy's vulnerable condition and they worsened the existing injuries on his body, and Ridzuan allowed the abuse to continue on, for which his willful blindness led to the boy's eventual death.
 Through these above actions, Ridzuan had clearly betrayed the trust and confidence accorded to him as a parent by abusing his own child.
 The five judges were thus satisfied that there were no mitigating factors in Ridzuan's case, which they determined as one of the worst type of hurt-related cases that deserves the maximum penalty of life imprisonment under the law.